ARM-software/lisa/README.md

 # Target platform requirements

-The target to use for the experiments must satisfay these requirements:
+The target to use for the experiments must satisfy these requirements:

 ## Linux Targets